 This projects will focus on the construction/rehabilitation of gender-sensitive, accessible and safe latrines for girls in targeted schools, including resources for menstrual hygiene management.
 Support and training will also be provided for School Management Committees and other school officials for the effective management and maintenance of new/rehabilitated facilities.

-It will work on awareness raising activities to promote healthy hygiene practices, including menstruation hygiene management, offered in targeted schools.
-To maximize the impact of renovated facilities and ultimately the presence of girls in school, One Drop will focus a large part of its funding on deploying its signature SABC approach in target schools and more at large.
+It will include awareness raising activities to promote healthy hygiene practices, including menstruation hygiene management, offered in targeted schools.
+To maximize the impact of renovated facilities and ultimately the presence of girls in school, One Drop will focus a large part of its funding on deploying its signature Social Art for Behaviour Change (SABC) approach in target schools and more at large.

 It will include a value chain analysis for WASH in menstrual hygiene management and income generating activities focused on the participation of local women (micro-finance and capacity building).